Skip to main content

 git checkout bootstrap-repository

-The following will explain each of the major changes that are presented to you in this pull request, and how to handle them as desired for your repository.
+The following sections outline the major changes introduced in this pull request and provide guidance on how to handle them appropriately for your repository.

-The bootstrap.yml workflow sets your accounts.yml file as if you were setting up a new repository from scratch.
-You have likely already made changes to this file, and you will want to revert the changes that the bootstrap.yml workflow made to this file:
+The bootstrap.yml workflow configures the accounts.yml file as if initializing a new repository.
+If you have previously customized this file, you will need to revert the changes made by the bootstrap.yml workflow to retain your existing configuration:

 git checkout origin/main -- accounts.yml